romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In the development of a custom GitHub Action, what is the most effective way to handle different runtime environments (e.g., production, staging, development) within the action's logic?
+Q: In the development of a custom GitHub Action, what is the most effective way to handle different runtime environments (e.g., production, staging, development) within the action's logic?
 <details><summary>Show the answer</summary><p>

 - **Include environment-specific parameters as inputs in the action's action.yml file, allowing users to specify the environment during workflow configuration**